 - Avoid large gatherings, and gatherings in smaller public spaces such as pubs, cinemas, restaurants, theatres, bars, clubs.

 - Avoid gatherings with friends and family.
 Keep in touch using remote technology such as phone, internet, and social media.

 - Use telephone or online services to contact your GP or other essential services.

 Handwashing and respiratory hygiene: There are general principles you can follow to help prevent the spread of respiratory viruses, including:

-- washing your hands more often with soap and water for at least 20 seconds or use a hand sanitiser when you get home or into work, when you blow your nose, sneeze or cough, eat or handle food;
+- washing your hands more often with soap and water for at least 20 seconds or use a hand sanitiser (with a minimum of 70% alcohol) when you get home or into work, when you blow your nose, sneeze or cough, eat or handle food;

 - avoid touching your eyes, nose, and mouth with unwashed hands;

 - avoid close contact with people who have symptoms;

 - cover your cough or sneeze with a tissue, then throw the tissue in a bin and wash your hands;

 - clean and disinfect frequently touched objects and surfaces in the home.